sinaahmadi/klpt/README.md

 Kurdish Language Processing Toolkit--KLPT is a [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) (NLP) toolkit in Python for the [Kurdish language](https://en.wikipedia.org/wiki/Kurdish_languages).
 The current version comes with four core modules, namely `preprocess`, `stem`, `transliterate` and `tokenize` and addresses basic language processing tasks such as text preprocessing, stemming, tokenization, spell-checking and morphological analysis for the [Sorani](https://en.wikipedia.org/wiki/Sorani) and the [Kurmanji](https://en.wikipedia.org/wiki/Kurmanji) dialects of Kurdish.

 ---
-#### Latest update on April 29th, 2022 🎉
+#### Updates

+- August 2025: [KurdishHunspell](https://github.com/sinaahmadi/KurdishHunspell/tree/main) is updated with additional tagged words (10k in Sorani and 21k in Kurmanji).
-In the latest version, I focused on Kurmanji for which a morphological analyzer, a stemmer and a lemmatizer are now added to the toolkit.
+- April 2022: In the latest version, I focused on Kurmanji for which a morphological analyzer, a stemmer and a lemmatizer are now added to the toolkit.
 These tasks were partially addressed previously using the [Apertium project](https://github.com/apertium/apertium-kmr).
 Now, that is fully replaced by the Kurmanji implementation of [Kurdish Hunspell](https://github.com/sinaahmadi/KurdishHunspell).

 ---